 You can, however, clean your ring as often as once a week.
-Everyday activities like washing your hands and dishes, putting on lotion, and taking a shower, can cause dirt and oil to build up around your diamond and on your setting.
-Plus, like anything else, your ring can start to be a carrier for germs — it’s not only important to clean it for the way it looks, but for your own sanitation!
+Everyday activities like washing your hands and dishes, putting on lotion, and taking a shower can cause dirt and oil to build up around your lab created diamond and on your setting.
+Plus, like anything else, your ring can start to be a carrier for germs; it’s not only important to clean it for the way it looks but for your own sanitation!

 You Don’t Always Need A Jeweler

-While you can also purchase cleaning solutions specifically for your precious engagement ring, soap and warm water will do wonders for your setting and diamond.
+While you can purchase cleaning solutions specifically for your precious engagement ring, soap and warm water will do wonders for your setting and diamond.
 If you do choose to purchase a solution, look for Non-Abrasive and Chemical-Free Solutions to avoid discoloring your metal.

 Clean With Caution

-However, use this device with extreme caution as the vibrations can easily shake stones loose or chip the girdles of diamonds.
-Additionally, if you use an ultrasonic cleaner, don’t use it on a daily basis as it can cause unnecessary wear on your ring.
+However, use this device with extreme caution.
+The vibrations can easily shake stones loose or chip the girdles of diamonds.
+Additionally, if you use an ultrasonic cleaner, don’t use it on a daily basis.
+Doing so can cause unnecessary wear on your ring.

 Activities That Could Damage Your Engagement Ring

-Take your ring off before swimming in a pool, as chemicals like chlorine can damage some of the metals used to alloy gold for diamond settings.
-If you play any impact sports like baseball, basketball, volleyball, tennis, or even weightlifting, take your ring off beforehand, as these activities can chip a ring, or knock the stones out of place if you aren’t careful.
+Take your ring off before swimming in a pool; chemicals like chlorine can damage some of the metals used to alloy gold for diamond settings.
+Take your ring off beforehand if you play any impact sports like baseball, basketball, volleyball, tennis, or even weightlifting.
+These activities can chip a ring or knock the stones out of place if you aren’t careful.

 Scheduled Maintenance For Your Ring

-How to Care For You Clean
+How to Care For Your Diamond Ring

-First, this will help you remember where you placed it, we don’t want any lost diamond rings.
-Second, placing your ring on the counter or on your bedside table can be very risky, as it can easily get knocked to the ground, pushed into the sink, eaten by a dog.
+First, this will help you remember where you placed it; we don’t want any lost diamond rings.
+Second, placing your ring on the counter or your bedside table can be risky, as it can easily get knocked to the ground, pushed into the sink, or eaten by a dog.
 Maybe not the last one, but you never know…the point is, keep your ring safe and out of harm’s way by keeping it in an enclosed box.